Albertcy/heartbeattrace/README.md

 # heartbeattrace
-detect web users were still on line.
+a small service detect whether web app users are still on line.